ShannonHolgate/shannonholgate.github.io/about.md

 ---
 My name is Shannon Holgate, I'm a Financial Engineering student from Northern Ireland.
 Currently I'm on my work placement at Kainos Software Ltd in Belfast where I am employed as a Software Engineer.
 My role at Kainos mostly involves writing client side code with a few exceptions where I do some server side stuff like writing SQL procedures and mapping the results set from them.
 I also get the opportunity to get involved in some R&D projects where I can learn some new technologies such as Ruby, Azure and MongoDB then apply what I've learn't.

 Aside from my Kainos placement I like to keep busy with any other opportunities I can get my hands on.
-Up until now I've kept busy creating a couple of iOS apps which you can read about in my [Portfolio].
+Up until now I've kept busy creating a couple of iOS apps.
 I'm also keen to get involved competitions and any further development I can get my hands on.

 ### Kainos App Camp
 ![Smithsonian Image]({{ site.url }}/images/no-brainer-20degree.png)